RobertTalbert/calculus/README.md

 - Guided Practice assignments keyed to sections in Active Calculus.
 - In-class activities.
 - Problems for a Portfolio assignment, which was used in our calculus class as a semester-long project.
+- Tests and the final exam from the Fall 2013 offering of this course.

 Other materials can be found on [the web site for my Fall 2013 instance of this course](http://teaching.proftalbert.com/mth201f13).

+Over 9 hours of video screencasts were created for this course and are housed [at the GVSU Mathematics Department YouTube channel](http://bit.ly/GVSUcalculus).

 All materials are licensed under a [Creative Commons Attribution-ShareAlike 3.0 license](http://creativecommons.org/licenses/by-sa/3.0/us/).